 Regained life through fire

-God gave him life, God has the right to take away.
-Isaac
+God gives him life, God has the right to take away Isaac

 Born by (his father’s) faith

-When we receive, to what level are we prepared to obey and give?
+When we receive God’s blessings, to what level are we prepared to obey and give?

 We are only stewards and not owners of God’s blessings.